-My great privilege was to be born into a family whose members already knew God and were followers of Jesus Christ.
+My great privilege was to be born into a family whose members already knew God, and who were followers of Jesus Christ.
 That gave me a running start toward growing into what God wanted in my life.

-With my father being a Presbyterian pastor for over 40 years, I never was left without knowledge of and hearing about Jesus Christ, and the Providence that God had in our lives.
-My mother was a Godly woman who modeled the Proverbs 31 woman to me in her daily living.
+With my father being a Presbyterian pastor for over 40 years, I never was left without knowledge of and hearing about Jesus Christ and the Providence that God had in our lives.
+My mother was a Godly woman who modeled the Proverbs 31 women to me in her daily living.

 I cannot remember not knowing that we were supposed to believe that God created the universe, all things in and on the earth, and all human kind.
 We were given what was called free will, which I understood meant we could decide to obey principles of God or not.
 However, we would be blessed or penalized, depending on our choices.
 We were to believe that Jesus was a man born of woman, yet supernaturally from God, and that Jesus was God incarnate.
 Never did I doubt in my mind that eternal privilege (going to heaven) was based on whether I believed that Jesus was Deity.

 Now, I am the first to confess that my natural sinful nature had its times at pulling me down, and there was my share of backsliding.
 My life did not honor God as consistently as my upbringing in a Godly family strove to produce.
 However, I do not recall that my lips ever let pass any words that questioned the existence of God, or that Jesus Christ was His Son, sent to save me, and all humankind who would receive Him.
 Even in my university days, when I was around the first strong currents of non-Christian influence, I never abandoned that belief.
 I just gave in to retreat and had little to do with those advocating non-belief, and I did not darken the doors of many churches in my five years at higher education.